bitvijays/umbrella-wiki/source/1_Architecture.rst

 Robotics Testbed
 ================

-- Industrial IoT approach based on the IEC 30141 IoT reference architecture
+- Industrial IoT approach based on the `IEC 30141 IoT reference architecture <https://www.iso.org/standard/65695.html>`_ and using Industrial IoT connectivity standards (REST/DDS)
-- Hybrid cloud approach
-- Permitting remote access and experimentation
+- Hybrid cloud approach permitting remote access and experimentation
-- Using Industrial IoT connectivity standards (REST / DDS)

 - The digital twins are simulators and machine learning models representing physical nodes or devices.
-For instance, robot simulators based on the open source Gazebo or other software platforms.
+For instance, robot simulators based on the open-source Gazebo or other software platforms.
 - The main functions are configuring the simulator or model environment, loading appropriate node software, and running the simulations.
 Results can then be returned and displayed to the user.
 - The Optitrack optical tracking system shall provide ground truth telemetry data for the robot node testbed arenas.
 The Optitrack system will use Infrared cameras deployed above the test arenas.

 Hardware
 --------

-Each robot is 25cm in diameter and can lift to 4kg individually but can collaborate to tackle larger and heavier payloads.
+Each robot is 25cm in diameter and can lift up to 4kg individually but can collaborate to tackle larger and heavier payloads.

 - Communication and Management Stack